-4.10.2 Metering CTs shall have a 15VA rating and satisfy the requirements of Class 0.2S.
+4.10.2 Metering CTs should preferably have a 15VA rating and satisfy the requirements of Class 0.2S.
 For circuit capacities up to 100MVA, one dedicated set of CTs is required.
 For circuit capacities above 100MVA, two dedicated sets of CTs are required.

-The total burden on metering CTs shall be between 25% and 100% of the rated burden.
+The total burden on metering CTs shall be between 25% and 100% of the rated burden, to ensure this requirement is satisfied a lower rated CT may be provided e.g. 7.5VA.